Got Skin Problems? How You Can Tell When a Specialist Is Best

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If their treatments don’t clear up the problem, though, it makes sense to consult a specialist.
+If their treatments don’t clear up the problem, it’s time to consult a specialist.

-If a rash or other skin problem covers more than 10 percent of your body, consult a dermatologist immediately, especially if you have fever, joint aches, muscle pain, difficulty swallowing or an inability to sleep, Dr. Fernandez says.
+If a rash or other skin problem covers more than 10% of your body, consult a dermatologist immediately, especially if you have fever, joint aches, muscle pain, difficulty swallowing or you can’t sleep.

 Dermatologists can offer:

-“As advanced as cosmetic procedures are, there’s no way to reverse scarring,” Dr. Fernandez says.
+“As advanced as cosmetic procedures are, there’s no definitive way to reverse scarring,” says Dr. Fernandez.
 “So, the longer the problem goes on, the more extensive permanent damage can become.”

-Ultimately, he says, seek medical advice when you first notice a problem.
+Ultimately, seek medical advice when you first notice a problem.
 When the skin condition is one symptom of a larger, more serious problem, doing so will limit possible permanent skin or internal organ damage.
 The Skin Care Foundation recommends seeing your dermatologist once a year for a skin exam to check for anything out of the ordinary and to answer any questions you may have.

-Some offices, particularly those in academic medical centers, offer same-day appointments for patients with urgent problems, he says.
+Some offices, particularly those in academic medical centers, offer same-day appointments for patients with urgent problems.
 Otherwise, for serious problems, you can expect to get in within two weeks.
 As a last resort, you can seek assistance in the emergency department.